 Share Nearby Nature with the community!
 Celebrate night creatures at our Haunted Hike in October, assist at our Earth Day booth in the spring or our Eugene Celebration booth in the fall, or help us create fun in the sun at a community summer festival.
 Nearby Nature hosts as well as participates in special events throughout the year where volunteers of all ages help with crafts, information sharing, and activities.
 See our Calendar for upcoming events and volunteer opportunities.

-Learnscape Development and Programs (Training Provided as Needed)
+Learnscape Gardening and Programs (Training Provided as Needed)

-Help us turn our landscape into a Learnscape!
-Work on sheet mulching, planting gardens, weeding, native plant propagation, pruning, and artwork.
-Build a bike shed, maintain tools, mow grass, and build raised beds.
+Help us care for our Learnscape Garden and Outdoor Classroom!
+Work on planting gardens, weeding, native plant propagation, pruning, and artwork.
+Maintain tools, mow grass, and build raised beds.
 Help with sustainable living workshops for adults.
-If any of these projects sound like your calling, contact us at 541-687-9699 or email firstname.lastname@example.org for more information.
+If any of these projects sound like your calling, contact us at 541-687-9699 or email email@example.com for more information.
 See the Calendar for scheduled Learnscape work parties and workshops.

 Restoration Celebrations (No Training Required)